 - New Zealand has also long been famous for being the set location for both the Hobbit and Lord of the Rings trilogies.

-- Tourist attractions like Hobbiton that have kept the set locations for the Lord of the Rings as they were and transformed them into major tourist attractions.
+- Tourist attractions like Hobbiton have kept the set locations for the Lord of the Rings as they were and transformed them into major tourist attractions.